 Click on Status in the menu bar, and then click Interfaces below it.
-A window will appear providing information about the interfaces in the DFL-200.
-By default information about the LAN interface will be show, to see another one click on that interface (WAN or DMZ).
+A window will appear providing information about the interfaces on the DFL-700.
+By default, information about the LAN interface will be displayed.
+To see another one, click on that interface (WAN or DMZ).

-Interface - Name of the interface shown, LAN, WAN or DMZ.
+Interface - Name of the interface shown, LAN, WAN, or DMZ.

-Link status -

-Displays what link the current interface has, the speed can be 10 or 100 Mbps and the duplex can be Half or Full.
+Link status - Displays what link the current interface has.
+The speed can be 10 or 100 Mbps and the duplex can be Half or Full.